Ace

 Example

 A jump serve lands deep in zone 5 between two passers.
-Neither platform gets there in time and the ball hits the deck.
+Neither player can get a platform on it and the ball hits the floor.
 Ace, point for the serving team.

 Frequently Asked Questions